mt019/azure-german-tts-studio/README.md

 For me this project is both:

-1. A **daily tool** to generate German listening and reading material.
+1. A **daily tool** to generate German listening, reading and speaking material (I use it a lot for shadowing / oral practice).
 2. A small **lab** I can keep improving when I have new ideas.

 My workflow: